hrishin/saucelab-test/README.md

 - cypress requires [NPM](https://www.npmjs.com) v18+ to be installed

 ### Setup Cypress
-You will need to install cypress and link with npm
+You will need to install cypress and link with NPM
 ```bash
 npm install --save-dev
 npm link